SimedruF/Simple_WebAppUI/README.md

 1. Modal Window
 2. Login modal window
 3. Folding List
+4. Glide button for switching the theme

 ## Description
 This project includes:
 1. A simple modal window test using HTML, CSS, and JavaScript.
 2. A simple folding list.
+3. A glide button for switching the theme

 ## Project Structure
 - `index.html`: The main HTML file.